 If your emails don’t reach your customers, then you can come across issues.
 This is why you need to minimize hard bounces and soft bounces.
 You can do this by making note of soft bounces and removing hard bounces from your email list.

 The first thing your customers will see is the subject line.
 You need to create subject lines that make customers want to click on your emails.
 If they don’t click on your emails, then you won’t have a chance to reach out to them and increase your traffic.
-Make sure that it draws attention without coming across as too salesman-like.
+Make sure that your subject lines draw attention without coming across as too salesman-like.

 You also want to provide your customers with a CTA when they open the email.
 This means that you invite your customers to do something that will benefit your business, which is usually a purchase.
 Keep your CTA simple so that more people will be willing to do it.
 The more people that follow through on your CTA, the more traffic you will gain for your business.